sunilsoni/interview-docs/docs/ system-design /system-design.md

 has_children: true
 nav_order: 2
 resource: true
-desc: "System Design interview questions and answers."
+desc: "System Design interview questions and answers with focus on real-world problems and solutions."
 categories: [System Design]
 ---